kyma-project/kyma/docs/security/08-03-add-connector.md

 Add external identity providers to Kyma using [Dex connectors](https://github.com/dexidp/dex#connectors).
 You can add connectors to Dex by creating component overrides.
 This tutorial shows how to add a [GitHub](https://github.com/dexidp/dex/blob/master/Documentation/connectors/github.md) or [XSUAA](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/ea0281368f11472b8d2b145a2a28666c.html) connector and use it to authenticate users in Kyma.

->**NOTE:** Groups in the Github are represented as teams.
+>**NOTE:** Groups in Github are represented as teams.
 See [this](https://help.github.com/articles/organizing-members-into-teams/) document to learn how to manage teams in Github.

 ## Prerequisites